Tokyo Portfolio

 Minimum Wage in Japan

-Japan typically adheres to a 40-hour workweek, and the minimum hourly wage for workers is determined by each region’s Regional Minimum Wage Council.
+Japan typically adheres to a 40-hour workweek, and the minimum hourly wage is set by each region’s Regional Minimum Wage Council.

 PrefectureMinimum Wage (Hourly)

-Tokyo workers earning the highest minimum wage in Japan of about 985 JPY (8.5 USD) per hour find themselves in a position comparable to workers in other high-income international cities like Hong Kong and Seoul.
+Tokyo workers earning the highest minimum wage in Japan find themselves in a position comparable to workers in other high-income international cities like Hong Kong and Seoul.
+The Japanese government has set a target of raising the minimum wage to ¥1,500/hour by the late 2020s.

 Factors That Shape Salaries in Japan